 I’m not a big one for moral victories, but this might meet the cut.
 The Wolves, hampered again by injury, started slow, but fought back and played a very entertaining game, staying in the contest in an ice-cold fourth quarter that saw them hit just one of 14 field goal attempts.
 That’s only happened three times in franchise history.

 Afterward both coach Flip Saunders and Kevin Garnett praised the play of the young players on a night when rookies Andrew Wiggins, Zach LaVine and Adreian Payne all scored in double figures.

 Here are some final thoughts on the game:

 That’s about it for now.
-Have a great Thanksgiving and I’ll get back to you after the Wolves practice on Friday.
+Have a great night.

 Here are some thoughts on the game:

 --In his last game as a teenager, Andrew Wiggins turned in one of his most impressive performances.
 He scored 20 points, and it was an impressive 20.
 He ran the floor, he scored through contact.
 He was aggressive from start to finish.
 It was his basket late – off a Rubio feed – that helped seal the win.
 After the game he joked about turning 20, saying he’d miss his teens.
 “I liked being young,’’ he quipped.

 --It was another very impressive, very efficient night from Kevin Martin, who also played some very gritty defense down the stretch.
 Martin scored 28 points taking just 16 shots.

 --Gorgui Dieng had another double-double tonight.
 But his best moment came late when he stood his ground on Markieff Morris late, forcing a missed shot.